convertigo/c8osdk-angular/README.md

 Convertigo Client SDK provides a high level access to local data following the standard Convertigo Sequence paradigm.
 They differ from standard sequences by a fs:// prefix.
 Calling these local Full Sync requestable will enable the app to read, write, query and delete data from the local database:

-* fs://<database>.create creates the local database if not already exist
+* fs://<database>.create creates the database (client side) if not already exist
-* fs://<database>.view queries a view from the local database
+* fs://<database>.post writes/update an object to the database (client side)
-* fs://<database>.get reads an object from the local database
+* fs://<database>.get reads an object from the database (client side)
-* fs://<database>.post writes/update an object to the local database
+* fs://<database>.delete deletes an object from the database (client side)
-* fs://<database>.delete deletes an object from the local database
+* fs://<database>.view queries a view from the database (client side)
-* fs://<database>.all gets all objects from the local database
+* fs://<database>.all gets all objects from the database (client side)
+* fs://<database>.all_local gets all local objects (which one having id starting by "_local/") from the database (client side)
-* fs://<database>.sync synchronizes with server database
+* fs://<database>.sync synchronizes the client side database with server database
-* fs://<database>.replicate_push pushes local modifications on the database server
+* fs://<database>.replicate_push pushes client side modifications on the database server
-* fs://<database>.replicate_pull gets all database server modifications
+* fs://<database>.replicate_pull replicate on client side database, all database server modifications
-* fs://<database>.reset resets a database by removing all the data in it
+* fs://<database>.reset resets a client side database by removing all the data in it
-* fs://<database>.put_attachment Puts (add) an attachment to a document in the database
+* fs://<database>.put_attachment Puts (add) an attachment to a document in the database (client side)
-* fs://<database>.bulk Bulk loads a database from a file
+* fs://<database>.bulk Bulk loads a client side database from a file
-* fs://<database>.info Get info for a given database
+* fs://<database>.info Get info for a given database (client side)

 Where fs://<database> is the name of a specific FullSync Connector in the project specified in the endpoint.
 The fs://<database> name is optional only if the default database name is specified with the method setDefaultDatabaseName on the C8oSetting.